Happy Presidents’ Day Everyone! Today we are going to take a closer look at the Rolex President bracelet.

 The President bracelet is the defining characteristic of the Rolex Day-Date collection.

-For a history of the Rolex President (the watch itself, not the bracelet) check out the one that we wrote way back in 2011, or watch our recent video on the watch, which can be found on YouTube.
+For a history of the Rolex President (the watch itself, not the bracelet) check out the one that we wrote way back in 2011, or watch our video on the watch, which can be found at the bottom of this article.

 The President Bracelet: A Premium Option